drkitt/student-life-simulator/README.md

 Any issues surrounding the loading of acceptance test should be solved by re-syncing the Gradle build:
 File -> Sync Project with Gradle Files

-The canonical DBscript is located in: src/main/assets/db/StudentDB.script
+The canonical version of the database script, DBscript, is located in: src/main/assets/db/StudentDB.script